tklocshem/Union-Shop-Web-Store/README.md

 8. Connect to a MySQL database (connect.php)

-The page has a PHP script that establishes a connection to a MySQL database.

-It first sets a global variable "$connection" that will be used to store the connection object.
-Then, it uses the mysqli_connect function to attempt to connect to the database.
-If the connection fails (i.e., there is an error), the mysqli_connect_errno function will return a non-zero value.
-In this case, the code will enter the if statement and print an error message using the mysqli_connect_error function, which returns a human-readable description of the error.

-9. Custom 404 error page (error_page.php and .htaccess)

-A 404 error occurs when the requested URL is not found on the server.
-In this case, when a 404 error occurs, the server will display the custom error page located at "/~tklochko-shemiakin/assignment-2/error_page.php".
-This allows the website owner to provide a more user-friendly and informative error page to the visitors.

-error_page.php: the page provides a user-friendly 404 error page that informs the user that the requested page could not be found and offers alternative navigation options.
+The page has a PHP script that establishes a connection to a MySQL database. error_page.php: the page provides a user-friendly 404 error page that informs the user that the requested page could not be found and offers alternative navigation options.

 10. Checkout (checkout.php)